 Sometimes closing takes as little as one month, but it can often take a lot longer than that.
 Either way, it helps to get back with your lender quickly if they ask you to submit additional documentation.
 You don’t want to leave them waiting and prolong the home buying process unnecessarily.

 Once your closing date arrives, you’ll sit down with all parties (lawyers when applicable, buyer and seller’s real estate agent, title company, the closing agent, and perhaps even a representative of the lender).
-You’ll sign all the important documents pertaining to your home loan and you’ll also bring money to the table to cover your share of closing costs and your down payment.
+You’ll sign all the important documents pertaining to your home loan.
+You’ll also bring money to the table to cover your share of closing costs and your down payment.
 Once you’re done, the keys and the home are finally yours.

-The details above describe what usually happens when someone purchases a home, but there are a ton of variables that could throw these timelines out of whack.
+The details above describe what usually happens when someone purchases a home.
+However, there are many variables that could throw these timelines out of whack.
 You may find you have trouble qualifying for a mortgage altogether, for example.
 Or maybe you spend months or years finding a home you like!

 Whatever hurdles you encounter, make sure to keep your credit in good shape and continue saving for a down payment.
 The better financial shape you’re in, the better chance you have at winding up with the home of your dreams.